 - Boost your seller rating by booking your orders in record time using our automated shipping options

 With FBA, you relinquish control of your products, whereas Smart Send allows you to own every part of the shipping process.
-Click here to find out more about Smart Send.
+Click here to find out more about Amazon deliveries with Smart Send.

 If you decide to fulfil orders yourself, setting your delivery rates for your items can be split into three simple ways: